-This DGUV publication is directed at building owners, planners and the users of individual fall arrest solutions on buildings and defines all the important planning criteria, such as the fall danger zone.
-In addition, it offers guidelines for securing a fall danger zone using individual and effective fall protection measures.
+This DGUV publication is directed at building owners, planners and the users of individual fall arrest solutions on building structures and defines all the relevant planning criteria.
+In addition, it offers guidelines on how to effectively secure fall danger zones using collective or individual fall protection measures.

 In DGUV 201-056, the following three fall situations are contemplated:

 In the case of roof elements that are not fall-through resistant, additional safety measures must be taken to prevent individuals from crashing through them.